BC Geography / Places The Seven Years War American War for Independence The War of 1812 Former Colonies of the British Empire Era of the BC Gold Rush

 New Caledonia

-The original name of British Columbia prior to Confederation
+The former name for British Columbia

 Acadians